Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: What Does It Mean to "Receive," "Believe," "Confess/Profess," and "Call Upon"?

-▣ "on the name of the Lord" In Joel 2 this would refer to YHWH, but here it refers to the character of Jesus or teachings about Him.
-It has both the personal and doctrinal element.
+▣ "on the name of the Lord" In Joel 2 this would refer to YHWH, but here it refers to Jesus.
+It has both a personal and a doctrinal element.

 SPECIAL TOPIC: NAMES FOR DEITY, D.